GetOutOfMyBakery/getoutofmybakery.github.io/README.md

 > Consider using a tool like [direnv](https://github.com/direnv/direnv) to automatically set the projects ENV vars.

 > [!IMPORTANT]
-> `bin/qr-code` displays a QR Code that can be used my a mobile device.
+> `bin/qr-code` displays a QR Code that can be used by a mobile device.
 The supplied IP address therefore needs to be something that can be routed, e.g.:
 > - local address: `192.168.#.#`
 > - hostname: `my-laptop.home.arpa`

 ## Creating and managing posts
-With the help of [`jekyll-compose`](https://github.com/jekyll/jekyll-compose) creating and managing posts is easy:
+With the help of [`jekyll-compose`](https://github.com/jekyll/jekyll-compose), creating and managing posts is easy:
 ``` shell
 bundle exec jekyll post "My new post"
 bundle exec jekyll draft "My new draft"